Image Credit: Facebook Fan D. Stotelmyer

 In a mammal, the ‘gut’ consists of the small and large intestines, as well as support organs that aid in producing dietary secretions needed for ingesta breakdown.
 In close association with the gut is the majority of the body’s lymphoid tissue and an extensive blood supply.
 The gut has multiple functions in the body: Better known for its primary functions of acquiring nutrients and removing of wastes, the gut also plays an important role in immune function.
 Healthy gut function requires an intimate, balanced relationship with the resident microorganisms that reside within the intestines that aid both in nutrition and immunity.

 Early in development, the intestinal tract develops a mutually beneficial relationship with the microorganisms that line the intestines.
 Non-disease causing bacteria that live in the intestinal tract serve to aid in digestion of food and provide micronutrients to the host while helping create a barrier to prevent harmful bacteria in the gut from invading.
+A lot of pet nutrition companies, such as ultimate pet nutrition, offer food / supplements for dogs that aim to help and improve digestion.
+Ultimately, supplying your dog with the nutrients it needs to keep a healthy gut will lengthen their life and improve their overall health!
 When the normal healthy balance of microorganisms is disrupted, clinical symptoms develop.

 A common symptom of poor gut health is abnormal bowel movements.
 Both constipation and diarrhea can be signs an owner will notice in pets with poor gut health, and whilst humans can find ways of self-medicating to help this, animals cannot.
 Imbalance of intestinal flora may be the primary problem; however, the problem may have developed secondary to another health condition which has altered the gut environment.
 Intestinal parasites, viral infections, invasive bacteria, stress, food sensitivities or allergies, poor diet, and recent or frequent antibiotic use all may alter the normal gut ecosystem.